A rant was written in 2010, when I still had TD Mutual Fund RESP accounts for my daughters’ RESPs. The Investor Profile tripped me up a few times.

 I have run afoul of the TD Mutual Funds automatic transaction checking software (again).
-I put through another purchase request for my daughter’s RESP and received yet another automatically generated e-mail from my friends at TD/Mutual Funds, warning me that their Investor Profile of me is not up to date.
+I put through another purchase request for my daughter’s RESP.
+Yet another automatically generated e-mail arrived from my TD/Mutual Funds friends.
+It warned me that their Investor Profile of me is not up to date.
 The instructions said, I should call someone to get this updated right away:

 “…We value your business and have processed your trade.
 As a mutual fund dealer, we adhere to ”Know Your Client” (KYC) rules and learn essential facts relative to our client’s personal and financial circumstances toEmail sent to me by TD Mutual Funds December, 2010

 determine if each order requested is suitable and in keeping with the client’s investment objectives.
 Please note that the investor profile information we have on record for you is outdated or incomplete and holdings may be out of line with your investment objectives and we ask for your assistance to update our records as soon as possible.
 We may not be able to process future transactions until your account information is

 For those who remember, I already updated a set of Investor Profiles when I went through the saga of extricating money from my older kids’ RESPs, but this is one of my younger child’s RESPs, and I guess none of the Investor Profiles are linked to each other, so now I am in deep peril because this profile is not up to date.